 On-campus work students should receive approval from their work supervisor before submitting a request for class cuts.
 Nursing students should receive prior approval from the preceptorship instructor.
 Teaching assistants (TAs) should receive prior approval from the Internship Director and advisory teacher.
 Class cuts will not be granted to TAs during Pre-term.

 Class cuts may not be taken during activities required for your classification or major (e.g., recitals, forums) or during midterms or finals.
 If you choose to take class cuts, it is your responsibility to keep up with academic requirements.
 Contact your teacher prior to leaving for class cuts to determine if any quizzes, tests, or assignments must be submitted before you leave.

 Students completing a two- or four-year degree may take two class days of senior cuts during their final year to meet with potential employers about employment after graduation.
 Students who need additional days for the interview process should contact the Student Life Office for details prior to making any arrangements.
 Senior cuts are only available to students who have not already signed a contract for employment after graduation.
 Absences for approved senior cuts will be excused.

 To apply for senior cuts, complete a Senior Cuts Request Form (available in the Student Life Office).
 You will be asked to provide a letter or e-mail from the potential employer confirming the interview.

 On-campus work students must receive approval from their work supervisor before submitting a request for senior cuts.
 Nursing students should receive prior approval from the Nursing Chair.
 Teaching assistants (TAs) should receive prior approval from the Internship Director and advisory teacher.
 Senior cuts will not be granted to TAs during Pre-term.

 Tests missed because of surgery/hospital stay, military duty, funeral leave, a court subpoena, or a college-required activity can be taken with no fee.
-All other tests carry a $10 Testing Center Fee, payable only by your PCC Card.
+All other tests carry a $10 Testing Center Fee, added to your college account.
 This fee is intended to cover the cost of offering this service.